Commons-Server/noisy-baja/README.md

     git clone https://github.com/Commons-Server/noisy-baja.git
     cd noisy-baja

+### Customize your .env file

+    cp ./.env.example .env

+Edit `.env` with your own sub-domain and Let's Encrypt email addresses.

 ### DNS
 Created an A record for sub-domain (in my case commons.dbbs.co) to the IP of new droplet.